-Police: FBI agents involved in a shooting in South Florida
+Police: FBI agents wounded in shooting in South Florida

 SUNRISE, Fla.
-(AP) — Police in South Florida have swarmed a neighborhood following a Tuesday morning shooting involving FBI agents.
+(AP) — Police in South Florida have swarmed a neighborhood following a Tuesday morning shooting that wounded several FBI agents.

 Multiple law enforcement agencies have gathered near the scene of the shooting in Sunrise, Florida.
 Another large contingent of law enforcement officers gathered outside a hospital in Fort Lauderdale, where shooting victims were taken, according to television video.